The quenched fraction of satellites around simulated Milky Way-mass galaxies: Discussion

 \subsection{Future directions}

-Two forthcoming projects led by the present author will directly extend the analysis presented here.
-The first (Mercado et al. 2026a, in prep) will isolate the role of host environment by examining how satellite quenched fractions vary across isolated, paired, and group-like systems in FIRE-2, FIREbox, and TNG50.
-The second (Mercado et al. 2026b, in prep) will investigate how host properties, including stellar mass, CGM structure, and black hole activity, modulate the quenching efficiency of low-mass satellites.
+The analysis presented here points to two important directions for future work.
+First, the FIRE-2 zoom-in discrepancy should be investigated through the orbital and gas-accretion histories of individual satellites.
+The inverted radial quenched-fraction trend in the paired systems is associated with an unusual spatial distribution of star-forming and quenched satellites but a definitive interpretation requires infall times, pericentric passages, preprocessing histories, and gas-loss timescales.
+A detailed analysis of satellite orbits, infall times, and gas histories in the FIRE-2 zoom-ins (Gogliettino \& Gandhi et al., in prep) will directly address this question.

-These efforts will proceed in parallel with two complementary studies within the FIRE collaboration.
-A detailed analysis of satellite orbits, infall times, and gas histories in the FIRE-2 zoom-ins (Gogliettino \& Gandhi et al., in prep) will quantify the connection between assembly history, environmental preprocessing, and the structural segregation identified in Section~\ref{sec:results_environment}.
-A second study using FIREbox together with a subset of FIRE-2 zoom-ins (Tortora et al., in prep) will construct full mock observations to evaluate selection effects and to assess how faithfully simulated satellites can be compared to systems identified in surveys such as SAGA and ELVES.
+Second, improved mock-observational comparisons are needed to determine how projection effects, interlopers, and survey selection functions influence measured quenched fractions.
+A study using FIREbox together with a subset of FIRE-2 zoom-ins (Tortora et al., in prep) will construct full mock observations to evaluate selection effects and assess how faithfully simulated satellites can be compared to systems identified in surveys such as SAGA and ELVES.

-Together, these projects will establish a broader framework in which both \emph{nature} (internal galaxy physics) and \emph{nurture} (environment and assembly history) jointly regulate the quenching pathways of low-mass satellites around Milky Way–mass galaxies.
+Together, these efforts will clarify why radial quenched-fraction trends vary more strongly across datasets than stellar-mass trends, and will help connect satellite quenching to the detailed assembly histories of Milky Way--mass systems.